Film as a Subversive Art

 Vogel also wrote occasionally for The New York Times.
 Here for his article on German filmmaker Leni Riefenstahl.
 Here for an article about censorship in cinema.
 Here and here for articles about the New York Film Festival.
 Here for an article about the International Experimental Film Festival in Brussels.

 18 April 2011: Amos’ 90th birthday.
-A small group, including son Loring, grandchildren Ben and Jonah, and friend Werner Herzog and family, all gathered in his apartment.
-We ate bagels and cake.
+A small group, including son Loring, grandchildren Ben and Jonah, and friend Werner Herzog and family, all gather in his apartment.
+We eat bagels and cake.
 Lots of cake.
-The Austrian Film Museum also celebrated with a publication (related article here).
+The Austrian Film Museum celebrate with a publication (related article here).
 A few months later, a nice mention of Amos and Marcia in The New York Times, and here for an article by Dennis Lim about a 2013 tribute to Amos at the Anthology Film Archives (PDF here).
 John Gianvito’s tribute here.

 24 April 2012.
 Amos dies, surrounded by family, in his Greenwich Village apartment, where he and Marcia had lived for decades.
 The world has lost a real mensch, radical to the end, and mourns.
 “With him an entire epoch ends,” said Werner.
 “The Last Lion has left us.”

-Film as a Subversive Art: Amos Vogel and Cinema 16 is an hour-long filmed profile of Amos Vogel, 82-year old New York resident and Austrian emigré, founder of the New York Film Festival and America’s most important film society, Cinema 16.
+Film as a Subversive Art: Amos Vogel and Cinema 16 is an hour-long filmed profile of Amos Vogel, New Yorker, Austrian emigré, founder of the New York Film Festival and America’s most important film society, Cinema 16.

 The film tells the story of Cinema 16 through a compilation of images which include a selection of newly filmed interviews with Amos Vogel and historian Scott MacDonald, author of a book about Cinema 16, and scenes of Vogel at various New York locations that are pertinent to the history of Cinema 16.
 There are also rostrum shots of some of the photographs and beautifully designed catalogues and leaflets from Vogel’s extensive Cinema 16 archive, and excerpts from a selection of films screened at Cinema 16 between 1947 and 1963, including the infamous Nazi propaganda film The Eternal Jew and the only film made by legendary New York photographer Weegee.